pa-ulander/color-buddy/README.md

 ## Configuration

-*   `yavcop.languages`: array of VS Code language identifiers that YAVCOP should scan.
+*   `colorbuddy.languages`: array of VS Code language identifiers that ColorBuddy should scan.
 Edit it from the Settings UI or add to your `settings.json`:

 ```
-"yavcop.languages": [
+"colorbuddy.languages": [
   "css",
   "scss",
   "sass",